falcode/react-api-gmaps/README.md

-# Seat : CODE Challenge
+Google Maps API with REACT

-### Technical Test - Google Maps API Route Maker
+### Google Maps API Route Maker

 The purpose of this project is to create a route maker with Google Maps API with an external API fetched information.